josdejong/mathjs/docs/reference/functions/randomInt.md

 <h1 id="function-randomint">Function randomInt <a href="#function-randomint" title="Permalink">#</a></h1>

-Return a random integer number between `min` and `max` using a uniform distribution.
+Return a random integer number larger or equal to `min` and smaller than `max` using a uniform distribution.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>